jakobberglund/animation-chain/README.md

 # Animation Chain

 Animation Chain makes it dead simple to chain CSS-animations.
 It is currently available for Sass.
 Pass a map of selectors and animations to the ac mixin, and it automatically sequences the animations.
-It is kind of like a stripped-down and CSS-only version of GSAP's TimelineLite.
+It is kind of like a stripped-down and css-only version of GSAP's TimelineLite.

 ## Installation